sagerg/cmd-line-tools/README.md

 - Main File: password.cpp
 - Encryption based on Base64 and Vigenere cipher.
 - Compatibility with Linux/Unix and MacOS.
+Use -std=c++11 or up.
 - Store passwords in a local csv file.
 - Create your own csv file or use `init` to create one with proper format.
 - Format for csv file: `password` uses `csvparser.h` to read the csv file.
 File must have three (3) headers in order: **Usernames,Passwords,Etc**